lawrennd/snippets/_physics/includes/pendulum-animation.md

 4. **Geometric structure**: The antisymmetric structure we'll study ensures this conservation automatically

+5. **Störmer-Verlet integrator**: The simulation uses a symplectic, time-reversible integrator — each step splits the velocity update into two half-steps either side of the position update, preserving the Hamiltonian structure and keeping energy drift at machine precision level.

-The animation shows the pendulum swinging with the energy plot demonstrating perfect conservation (or near-perfect with numerical drift).}
+The animation shows the pendulum swinging with the energy plot demonstrating near-perfect conservation.}

 \endif